monu301981/k6-grpc-test-suite/README.md

-# K6 gRPC test suite (Windows, Linux and Mac)
+# K6 gRPC Test Suite (Windows, Linux and Mac)

 ## Introduction
-This suit is used to test the gRPC services using K6.
+This suit is used to test the gRPC services developed in any supporting language using K6.

 ## Prerequisites:
 - Install K6 on the system used for testing